binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 1. `http-waf-detect.nse`
 attempts to determine whether the web server is protected by an IDS, IPS or WAF
 2. `http-waf-fingerprint.nse`
-attempts to discover the presence of a WAF, its type, and version.
+attempts to discover the presence of a WAF, its type, and version

 {title="Run both scripts", linenos=off}
     nmap -p80 --script "http-waf-*" <target>